Andrewmh71/ROB421/README.md

 - Project Mirror Master is a project designed and created by students at Oregon State University for Applied Robotics (ROB 421) that would allow the user to hook up to a Social Animated Mechanical Interlocutor (SAMI) robot and then be able to have the robot mirror all movements that the user would make.
 - This repository contains all relevant documentation and visual images needed to transform the SAMI robot into Project Mirror Master

 - [Add Initial video showing finished robot and movement]

+# Features

 ## General Robot Facts
 - Using 1/2 cameras to pose match and copy shown movement in all 3 coordinate directions when compared to the standard 2 directions